My hot romantic kiss in BBNaija was real – Lolu - INFORMATION NIGERIA

-Lolu has opened up on his relationship with Anto both during and after the show and he insisted that the kiss they shared in the house was as real as life.
+Former BBNaija Housemate, Lolu has opened up in a new interview on his relationship with Anto both during and after the show and he insisted that the kiss they shared in the house was as real as life.

 Lolu Somuyiwa, in the interview with Segun Adebayo and Victor Ogunyinka, of Tribune, also opened up that life after the house has not been easy.